tjanczuk/edge/README.md

 * Download Edge.js sources and build x64 release
 * Run Edge.js tests using both Mono and CoreCLR

-This process takes about 25 minutes on a Ubuntu 12.04 x64 VM running on a 2 core VM with 4GB RAM within Fusion on a MacBook Pro.
 If successful, your machine will have all the prerequisites to `npm install edge`.

 #### Ubuntu, manual install

-This method is adequate if you already have a Mono x64 or Node.js x64 install on the machine and need to incrementally add Edge to it.
+This method is adequate if you already have a Mono x64, CoreCLR, and/or Node.js x64 install on the machine and need to incrementally add Edge to it.

 Read through the [install script](https://raw.githubusercontent.com/medicomp/edge/mono/tools/ubuntu_12.04_clean_install.sh) and cherry pick the steps you need.
 Here are some gotchas: